 Peer-to-peer mentoring is not a novel concept, however, it is still incredibly underutilized within the majority of businesses.
 Having regular mandatory meetings focused on hitting specific business goals might be useful in the short-term, but they often neglect the long-term development of their employees.
 Similar to Best Practice Institute’s Benchmark-It meetings, Open Space Meetings allow professionals to cross-pollinate their experiences and emerge with a more well-rounded skillset.
 These meetings allow individuals to incorporate different perspectives they may not have ever encountered to innovate their current processes and methods.

-The method we have adapted at Best Practice Institute (BPI) involves:
+The method we have adopted at Best Practice Institute (BPI) involves:

 - Creating a relevant agenda as a group to streamline discussion